utkarshgupta885/Dino-Reserve-Web-App/README.md

-# Dino-Reserve-Web-App
-This is a webpage that is for reservation of tables in restaurant
+  # Dino Reserve Web App

+  This is a code bundle for Dino Reserve Web App.
+The original project is available at https://www.figma.com/design/Ip5OrsdBoGJkBzuLCpHyMY/Dino-Reserve-Web-App.

+  ## Running the code

+  Run `npm i` to install the dependencies.

+  Run `npm run dev` to start the development server.